Fourth degree sexual assault charges carry lifelong consequences. Hire a top defense attorney to help mitigate them.

-Although fourth degree sexual assault is the most mitigated sex crime charge in Wisconsin, a conviction for this offense certainly carries serious, lifelong consequences.
-For example, the simple fact of a conviction for something titled “sexual assault” could carry consequences related to the stigma attached to sex charges in the United States.
+Although fourth degree sexual assault is one of the most mitigated sex crime charges in Wisconsin, a conviction for this offense certainly carries serious, lifelong consequences.
+The stigma associated with these charges, by itself, could last a lifetime.
+It’s important to seriously address any allegation of this sort aggressively from the start.

 A fourth degree sexual assault charge is a Class A misdemeanor.
 That means the maximum penalty attached to this offense is 9 months in jail, $10,000.00 in fines, or both.
-A fourth degree sexual assault charge does not require the defendant register as a sex offender.
-While this charge is certainly a far cry from the 60 year maximum penalty of a 1st degree sexual assault charge, it’s certainly still serious.
+A fourth degree sexual assault charge does not require the defendant register as a sex offender, and on its own cannot result in a prison sentence.
+But while this charge is certainly a far cry from the 60 year maximum penalty of a 1st degree sexual assault charge, it’s still serious.

 At Van Severen Law Office our criminal defense attorneys focus 100% of their representation on criminal charges.
-That means we regularly work on sexual assault and homicide charges.
+That means we regularly work on sexual assault charges.
 We’re specialists.
 We don’t handle non-criminal cases.
-And that certainly works for your benefit.
-To speak with someone at Van Severen Law Office, call us at (414) 270-0202 immediately.
-Let’s start fighting your case.
+And that certainly works to your benefit.
+To speak with one of the attorneys at Van Severen Law Office, call us at (414) 270-0202 immediately.
+Let’s figure out how we can help fight your case.

 Except as provided in sub.
 (3), whoever has sexual contact with a person without the consent of that person is guilty of a Class A misdemeanor.